alphagov/collections/README.md

 ### Running the application

+- #### With startup scripts

 ```
 ./startup.sh
 ```

-The app should start on http://localhost:3070 or http://collections.dev.gov.uk on GOV.UK development machines.
+The app should start on http://localhost:3070

 ```
 ./startup.sh --live